moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

 -  Only 1.3% of reads failed to align → excellent mapping.

 ⚠️ Minor caveats:
 -  Slight 5′ coverage bias.
-This is normal for RNA-seq, not fatal.
+This is normal for RNA-seq, not problematic.
 -  Around 10% of reads fell in intronic/intergenic regions → expected, but can be trimmed down with stricter filtering.

-**Overall**: This RNA-seq data is high quality and perfectly usable for downstream analysis.
+**Overall**: This RNA-seq data is high quality and fully suitable for downstream analysis.
 <h1>3.
 Next Steps</h1>

 -  1.Generate count matrix:
-    -  By "Salmon" to get a gene-by-sample counts table.
+    -  By "Salmon" to produce a gene-by-sample counts table
 -  2.Normalization:
     -  Apply DESeq2 (R) to account for sequencing depth and library size.
 -  3.Differential Expression Analysis:
-    -  Compare KO vs WT or conditions of interest.
-Find up- and down-regulated genes.
+    -  Compare KO vs WT (or other conditions) to identify up- and down-regulated genes.
 -  4.Exploratory Analysis:
-    -  PCA/Clustering → see if samples group by condition.
+    -  PCA/Clustering → assess whether samples group by condition.
-    -  Heatmaps → visualize top DE genes.
+    -  Heatmaps → visualize top differentially expressed genes.
 -  5.Functional Analysis
-    -  Pathway enrichment (KEGG, GSEA, Reactome) to interpret biological meaning.
+    -  Perform Pathway enrichment (KEGG, GSEA, Reactome) to interpret biological significance.

 <h1>Final word</h1>